As-Built-Report/As-Built-Report/README.md

 # AsBuiltReport

-AsBuiltReport is a PowerShell module manifest which installs the core and report modules required to generate As-Built documentation for many common datacentre infrastructure systems.
+AsBuiltReport is a PowerShell module which installs the complete AsBuiltReport module library used to generate As-Built documentation for many common datacentre infrastructure systems.